Call for Founders to Grow Businesses in Buffalo for Cut of $5 Million in Investment Finalists to Face-Off at Live In-Person Pitch Event in October

 Lieutenant Governor Kathy Hochul said, “43North has put Buffalo and Western New York on the map for innovation and entrepreneurship.
 The 43North Startup Competition has attracted the best and brightest entrepreneurs from around the world, and this years competition will be no different in helping make their hopes and dreams come true.
 43North is further proof that if you innovate and invest in Buffalo, you can prosper in Buffalo.”

-Founded in 2014, 43North is a signature initiative of Governor Cuomo’s Buffalo Billion investment strategy for growing Buffalo’s innovation and entrepreneurship ecosystem.
+Founded in 2014, 43North is a signature initiative of NYS’s Buffalo Billion investment strategy for growing Buffalo’s innovation and entrepreneurship ecosystem.
 43North also receives support from the Ralph C. Wilson, Jr. Foundation and corporate sponsors.
 Over the past seven years, 43North has invested in a diverse portfolio of 51 companies, 31% of which have founders of color and 23% having female founders.
 Those startups have gone on to raise over $600 million in capital and boast valuations nearing $6 billion.
-Nearly half of those companies have maintained a material presence in the Queen City,creating over 800 local jobs.
-Among the ranks is tech unicorn ACV Auctions, who brought 43North to new heights as its first publicly-traded portfolio company, after an IPO on March 24, 2021.
+Nearly half of those companies have maintained a material presence in the Queen City, creating over 800 local jobs.
+Among the ranks is tech unicorn ACV Auctions, which brought 43North to new heights as its first publicly-traded portfolio company, after an IPO on March 24, 2021.

 Eager to expand the portfolio and bring more startups to Buffalo, 43North feels poised for growth as they embark on a new competition.
 “43North is thrilled to be launching our seventh startup competition,” said Colleen Heidinger, president of 43North.
 “On the heels of major portfolio traction, and significant momentum for Buffalo’s larger startup ecosystem, our region has shown itself as a viable hub where entrepreneurs can build a successful company and accelerate growth.
 We’re excited to see the innovation that this year’s competition attracts.”